ciotto/teardown/haier-t32x/README.md

 ![PCB bottom](images/boot.jpg)

-In order to ease the work, I dismounted the PCB from the robot and I found that in the bottom of the board that the manufacturer had made a lot of test connection pads:
+In order to ease the work, I dismounted the PCB from the robot and I found that in the bottom of the board the manufacturer had made a lot of test connection pads:

 ![PCB bottom](images/bottom.jpg)